 The accused appealed his conviction to the Superior Court of Justice.

 Justice Miller found that the trial judge erred in law in failing to consider whether the accused’s response to the question “Do you wish to call a lawyer now?” amounted to a clear and unequivocal waiver of the right to retain and instruct a lawyer without delay.
 Her view was that it did not.
 She held that “No, not right now” is not the same as an unequivocal “No”.
 She further held that the police action in demanding and receiving breath samples from the accused before offering him a meaningful opportunity to contact a lawyer amounted to a violation of his Charter rights.

 Justice Miller also held that the evidence derived from the breath samples should be excluded as well, pursuant to section 24(2) of the Canadian Charter of Rights and Freedoms.
 As a result the conviction was set aside and an acquittal was entered.

-If you are charged with DUI, driving while impaired or operating a motor vehicle while “over 80″ you need an experienced criminal lawyer to give you the best possible result.
-Call James Zegers at 519-673-0440 for a free consultation and frank assessment of your case.
+If you are charged with DUI, while impaired driving or operating a motor vehicle while “over 80” you need an experienced criminal lawyer to give you the best possible result.
+Call James Zegers at 519-673-0440 for a consultation and frank assessment of your case.